microbuilder/certificate_chains/README.md

 Finally, you can generate a **user** key, certificate request, and user certificate, signing it with the intermediate certificate and key:

+> **NOTE**: See note on two-level certificate chains above for instances where the private key is held in a secure element on the HW device the certificate is being generated for.

 ```bash
 # Generate a user key (if no secure element used for the key, etc.)